 Next question.

-hi.
+Yes, hi.
 Good morning.
 Thanks for taking my question.
 Just a question on your discussion with the rating agencies.
 What do you think today?
 I mean, you are making some very good progress.
-Do you have a timeline in mind in terms of when the rating agency would react or anything like that?
-Interesting to know.
+Do you have a timeline in mind in terms of when the rating agencies will react or anything like that?
+It would be interesting to know.
 Thank you.

-Also, I think if you read at least the S&P rating report, I think it's clear that once we raise liquidity, the rating will improve from the CCC area we are at the moment.
+Also, I think if you read at least the S&P rating report, I think it's clear that once we raise liquidity, the rating will improve from the triple C area we are at the moment.
 So that can be rather fast.
-It's also, of course, up to the rating agencies to do the adjustment.
+It's also, of course, up to the rating agencies to do the argument.
 But we have done at least two big steps now since year end.
-One is of course that the risk for with the bondholders have heavily decreased the financial risk by in SBB, meaning that discussions with all the legal, legal topic with the bondholders doesn't exist anymore.
-So that is very helpful in being able to raise liquidity and also the judgment by the rating agencies.
-And also now we show that we can attract equity.
-And that should also be read that we if we need to or if we want to, we can always issue more equity.
-So then have like the clear path to both debt and equity is very helpful when you do the judgment of the rating in a company.
+One is, of course, that the risk for the bondholders have heavily decreased the financial risk by in SBB, meaning that discussions or the legal topic with the bondholders doesn't exist anymore.
+So that is very helpful in being able to raise liquidity and also the judgment by the rating indices.
+And also now we show that we can attract equity. and that should also be read that we if we need to or if we want to we can always issue more equity so then have like the like a clear path to both that and equity is very helpful when you do the judgment of the rating in a company okay excellent thank you very much next question